Ardagh v Maguire

-Ardagh v Maguire [2002] IESC 21; [2002] 1 IR 385 was a landmark Irish Supreme Court case on the separation of powers under the Constitution of Ireland.
+Ardagh v Maguire [2002] IESC 21; [2002] 1 IR 385 is a landmark Irish Supreme Court case on the separation of powers under the Constitution of Ireland.
 The Court ruled that the holding of an inquiry by the Joint Oireachtas [national parliament] Subcommittee was acting outside the constitutional powers of the Houses of the Oireachtas.
 The inquiry concerned the case of the fatal shooting of John Carthy at Abbeylara (the Abbeylara case) on the 20 April 2000 by members of the Garda Síochána.

 The case addressed the legal authority of the national parliament in Ireland to carry out investigations which could lead "to adverse findings of fact and conclusions" and could damage the reputation of persons who are not members of the Houses of Oireachtas.

 Background

 The Garda Síochána announced that they would be carrying out an internal investigation on 20 April 2000 concerning the fatal shooting of John Carthy in Abbeylara by gardaí but that the findings of the report would not be made public.
 In response to criticism from the public and from the Carthy family of the Garda inquiry, the Garda Síochána requested an investigation by the Federal Bureau of Inverstigation (FBI) of the United States into their handling of the Abbeylara case.
 The FBI concluded that the Gardaí had waited too long to fatally shoot Mr Carthy and that "to allow Mr Carthy to cross the inner perimeter armed after he had repeatedly ignored warnings and had previously aimed and fired his shotgun at Garda officers was inconsistent with accepted law enforcement practices in the United States."

 In response to further calls for a full public inquiry into the Abbeylara case, an Oireachtas sub-committee was established by the government to investigate the conduct of the Garda Síochána.
 The sub-committee was unable to complete its task and was adjourned on 30 April 2001 after nine members of the Garda Emergency Response Unit (ERU) applied for immunity from giving evidence during the inquiry.
 On 23 November 2001, the High Court upheld a challenge by the Garda Síochána to the Oireachtas sub-committee.
 The court found that the conducting of such an inquiry by members of the Houses of Oireachtas was unconstitutional.